Pro-Cathedral of the Holy Trinity

-The Pro-Cathedral of the Holy Trinity (Pro-cathédrale de la Sainte-Trinité; Prokathedraal van de Heilige Drievuldigheid) is an Anglican Pro-Cathedral in Ixelles, a municipality of Brussels, Belgium.
+The Pro-Cathedral of the Holy Trinity (Pro-cathédrale de la Sainte-Trinité; Prokathedraal van de Heilige Drievuldigheid) is an Anglican pro-cathedral in Ixelles, a municipality of Brussels, Belgium.
 It is part of the Diocese in Europe of the Church of England.
 The church is located at 29, rue Capitaine Crespel/Kapitein Crespelstraat, near the Avenue Louise/Louizalaan.

 Origins

 The Pro-Cathedral of the Holy Trinity in Brussels was formed in 1958 by the amalgamation of the congregations of Christ Church and the nearby Church of the Resurrection (now closed).
-It is a Pro-Cathedral for the Diocese in Europe.
-The cathedral is in Gibraltar, called the Cathedral of the Holy Trinity (and there is a further Pro-Cathedral in Valletta), but Robert Innes, Bishop in Europe (and former Chancellor (priest-in-charge) of Holy Trinity), is the first Bishop to be based in Brussels.
+It is a pro-cathedral for the Diocese in Europe.
+The cathedral is in Gibraltar, called the Cathedral of the Holy Trinity (and there is a further pro-cathedral in Valletta), but Robert Innes, Bishop in Europe (and former Chancellor (priest-in-charge) of Holy Trinity), is the first bishop to be based in Brussels.

-Current clergy

-As of 7 January 2018, the clergy include: Paul Vrolijk, Canon Chancellor and Senior Chaplain (since 2015; also Archdeacon of North West Europe since 2016); Jack McDonald, Canon Theologian and priest-in-charge of Leuven (since 2012); and John Wilkinson, Canon Pastor and Associate Chaplain (since 2015).

 List of chancellors

-Upon the establishment of Holy Trinity as the Pro-Cathedral in 1980, the Chaplain became the chancellor.
+Upon the establishment of Holy Trinity as the pro-cathedral in 1980, the chaplain became the chancellor.